 Defective dual-ended combat arms earplugs caused hearing loss and tinnitus in service men and women.

 Hearing loss and tinnitus are two of the leading disabilities suffered by military personnel.
 According to the Department of Veterans Affairs (VA), 1,786,980 veterans received disability benefits for tinnitus, and 1,157,585 received payments for hearing loss in 2017.
 Unfortunately, many of our servicemen and women are suffering from these life-altering disabilities because of the earplugs they wore while they served.
 If you developed hearing loss or tinnitus and wore 3M dual-ended Combat Arms™ Earplugs Version 2, you may have a claim against their manufacturer for compensation.
-Contact the personal injury team of Chris Hudson & Associates to schedule your FREE consultation to discuss your case further.
+Contact the defective product lawsuit specialists of the Chris Hudson Law Group to schedule your FREE consultation to discuss your case further.

 According to the Hearing Health Foundation, there were 1.79 million disability compensation recipients for tinnitus and 1.16 million compensation recipients for hearing loss in 2017.
 Tinnitus and hearing loss were the top two conditions among veterans at VA centers.